 22 So Naomi returned, and Ruth the Moabite her daughter-in-law with her, who returned from the country of Moab.
 And they came to Bethlehem at the beginning of barley harvest.

-1:19-22 It is the contrasts that strike hardest here; Pleasant/Bitter, Full/Empty.
-When Naomi says ‘calamity’ she is referring to her loosing her husband and sons, being a widow and being childless, and then suffering ‘once removed’ for many years, the barrenness of her daughter-in-laws.
+1:19-22 It is the contrasts that strike hardest here: pleasant/bitter, full/empty.
+When Naomi says ‘calamity’, she is referring to her losing her husband and sons, being a widow and being childless, and then suffering ‘once removed’ for many years the barrenness of her daughter-in-laws.
 This is the second time that Naomi speaks out that God’s hand is against her (1:13).
-There is a touch of defiance, of edge, against God in such a statement, as it holds within it an appeal to God; “You have been unfair”.
+There is a touch of defiance, of edge, against God in such a statement, as it holds within it an appeal to God: “you have been unfair”.
 This section raises deep questions.
 Openness is usually always a good and important standard in the Christian community, but should Naomi have spoken about God in this way?
 Did her words please the Lord?
 Do they spring from faith?
 I think not.
-When a believer is brought by God to the point of long term barrenness, in life, ministry, or relationships, and you face ruin and the prying questions of those who mean well but in their compassion make clumsy and unkind, pitying statements, the prayer is not for what you want, but “thy kingdom come”.
+When a believer is brought by God to the point of long-term barrenness in life, ministry, or relationships, and you face ruin and the prying questions of those who mean well but in their compassion make clumsy and unkind, pitying statements, the prayer is not for what you want, but “thy kingdom come”.

 2 Now Naomi had a relative of her husband’s, a worthy man of the clan of Elimelech, whose name was Boaz.
 2 And Ruth the Moabite said to Naomi, “Let me go to the field and glean among the ears of grain after him in whose sight I shall find favor.”
 And she said to her, “Go, my daughter.”
 3 So she set out and went and gleaned in the field after the reapers, and she happened to come to the part of the field belonging to Boaz, who was of the clan of Elimelech.
 4 And behold, Boaz came from Bethlehem.
 And he said to the reapers, “The Lord be with you!”
 And they answered, “The Lord bless you.”
 5 Then Boaz said to his young man who was in charge of the reapers, “Whose young woman is this?”
 6 And the servant who was in charge of the reapers answered, “She is the young Moabite woman, who came back with Naomi from the country of Moab.7 She said, ‘Please let me glean and gather among the sheaves after the reapers.’
 So she came, and she has continued from early morning until now, except for a short rest.”

-1:1-7 First we should understand the context which is the Mosaic law stipulating that the Israelites were to allow the poor, the foreigners, the orphans and widows to glean the corners of the fields and those parts left by the reapers; Leviticus 19:9-10, 23:22, Deuteronomy 24:19.
+1:1-7 First we should understand the context of this, which is the Mosaic law stipulating that the Israelites were to allow the poor, the foreigners, the orphans and the widows to glean the corners of the fields and those parts left by the reapers (Leviticus 19:9-10, 23:22; Deuteronomy 24:19).
 This paragraph contains a good deal of detail because it is setting the scene for the first conversation between the hero and heroine.
-Immediately Boaz is introduced we see him to be a godly, (note the greeting), an efficient farmer, and a man of some influence in the community.
+Immediately as Boaz is introduced we see him to be a godly man (note the greeting), an efficient farmer, and a man of some influence in the community.

-2:8-13 Ruth calls herself a foreigner, although through her association with Noami she is strictly a sojournor with rights under covenant law.
+2:8-13 Ruth calls herself a foreigner, although through her association with Naomi she is strictly a sojourner with rights under covenant law.

 This initial conversation shows, rather surprisingly, the inequality between the heroine and the hero.
-The heroine is totally subservient falling on her face before Boaz.
-But the foundation of their future relationship is revealed; it is the deep compassion, even respect, that Boaz has for Ruth because of extraordinary lengths Ruth has gone to look after Naomi in her bitter destitution.
+The heroine is totally subservient, falling on her face before Boaz.
+But the foundation of their future relationship is revealed: the deep compassion, even respect, that Boaz has for Ruth because of the extraordinary lengths Ruth has gone to to look after Naomi in her bitter destitution.
 Here we learn that Boaz has already been overwhelmed by the love Ruth has shown to Naomi.
-Ruth has shown Noami astonishing love and care, and Boaz is determined to return the same consideration to Ruth.
+Ruth has shown Naomi astonishing love and care, and Boaz is determined to return the same consideration to Ruth.
 Boaz’s prayer of benediction in v12 is answered beyond his wildest imagination.
-His wife to be will be in the line of the Messiah, “Great David’s Greater Son” as the hymn puts it.
-In one sense this is the leading prayer of the book.
+His wife-to-be will be in the line of the Messiah, “Great David’s Greater Son” as the hymn puts it.
+In one sense, this is the leading prayer of the book.
 Beyond these words is the voice of compassion and blessing from Israel to all the Gentiles who come and show kindness to them.

 14 And at mealtime Boaz said to her, “Come here and eat some bread and dip your morsel in the wine.”
 So she sat beside the reapers, and he passed to her roasted grain.
 And she ate until she was satisfied, and she had some left over.
 15 When she rose to glean, Boaz instructed his young men, saying, “Let her glean even among the sheaves, and do not reproach her.
 16 And also pull out some from the bundles for her and leave it for her to glean, and do not rebuke her.”